High-floor skyline living

 Linking

-Every post in this cluster links up to Grand Tower 41st floor resident notes and to the Grand Tower honest guide.
+Every post here links up to Grand Tower 41st floor resident notes and to the Grand Tower honest guide.
 Sideways links touch:

-- Europaviertel cluster where the context extends down to street level
+- Europaviertel notes where the context extends down to street level

-- Frankfurt life cluster for the wider city weave
+- Frankfurt life for the wider city weave

 A viewing at Grand Tower is roughly an hour.
 That is not enough time to experience what it is to live at 140 metres above the Main across a year — fog mornings in November, golden-hour dinners on the west balcony in June, the single snowfall event that inevitably happens once a winter.
 These posts compress that year of observation into reading form.